SudipMahajan/TSPusingPSO/README.md

 'TSPusingsspso.py' is the python implementation file or front end.
 All functions and TSP graph are implemented in the user-defined module
 'psofortspmodule.py' which is imported in 'TSPusingsspso.py'

+TSP problem is initialized for 10 cities, with an optimum tour cost of 43.

 Code implemented and maintained by Sudip Mahajan; email: sudipcmahajan@gmail.com